What does our free SEO audit tool check?

-How to read your free SEO audit report
+How to read your SEO report

 Once our SEO checker tool evaluates your website, we’ll deliver your report to your email address.
-Our report opens with a summary of your landing page and designated keyword, as well as an overall score for your webpage on a scale of 0 to 100 percent.
+Our report opens with a summary of your landing page and designated keyword, as well as an overall score for your page on a scale of 0 to 100 percent.